avl/savefile/README.md

 I don't know of a way to require 'unsafe' keyword to a derive macro, so we use a deliberately eye-catching non-conforming name ```#[savefile_unsafe_and_fast]``` to signal danger.

 Update: With 0.15, savefile_unsafe_and_fast is mostly not needed.
-Using it, however, means we give an error if fast operation was not possible, except if the problem is due to mis-alignment or padding.
-Savefile still operates correctly in that case, it just goes slower.
+Instead there's a new attribute, 'savefile_require_fast'.
+Using it, means we get a compile error if fast operation was not possible because of mis-alignment or padding.
+Without 'savefile_require_fast'-attribute savefile works even if alignment is bad, it just goes slower.

 ## 0.13 Support generic structs without Savefile type-constraints